-Each Markham department will have their own departmental emergency and business continuity plan which will include functional staff alerting systems (fan-outs), emergency and business continuity procedures outlining how departmental services and responsibilities will be fulfilled during an emergency.
-These will be maintained by a custodian within each department and reviewed annually by the custodian and the Emergency Preparedness Coordinator.
+Each Markham department will have their own departmental emergency and business continuity plan which will include functional staff alerting systems (fan-outs), emergency and business continuity procedures outlining how departmental services and responsibilities will be fulfilled during an emergency or business crisis.
+These will be maintained by a custodian and BCP Lead within each department and reviewed and updated at twice annually..
 Departmental emergency and business continuity plans will not be available to the public as they may contain confidential and secure information or processes.